 Problems with microbial fertilizers

 The supporting system is not perfect

 Microbial fertilizers are ecologically adaptable.
-When applying, specific application methods and application amounts should be determined based on the local ecological conditions, crop varieties, soil types, and farming methods, and targeted strains should be screened for highly adaptive functional strains in order to achieve better results.
-Effect.
+When applying, specific application methods and application amounts should be determined based on the local ecological conditions, crop varieties, soil types, and farming methods, and targeted strains should be screened for highly adaptive functional strains to achieve better results.
 However, the vast majority of microbial fertilizer companies still use relatively backward cultivar breeding techniques, such as separation screening and traditional breeding.
-This results in poor geographical targeting and poor adaptability of microbial fertilizers.
-Individual companies may even fail to purify and rejuvenate. , resulting in decreased purity of the bacteria, decreased activity, unstable field effects, or rapid decline.
+It results in poor geographical targeting and poor adaptability of microbial fertilizers.
+Individual companies may even fail to purify and rejuvenate. , resulting in decreased purity of the bacteria, reduced activity, unstable field effects, or rapid decline.

 The effect of instability

 The application effect of microbial fertilizers is affected by many factors.
 In addition to the inherent factors such as the type, content, and purity of the active bacteria of the fertilizer, the environmental conditions are also important factors affecting the effectiveness of the fertilizer, such as substrate concentration, temperature, humidity, soil pH, etc. The effect of using many microbial fertilizers is much different from the expected one, and there are significant differences between plots and years.